MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Docs view

-To get the Sense HAT working, I'm going to follow the instructions in the .NET IoT quickstart guide.
+I'm going to follow the instructions in the .NET IoT quickstart guide.
 The quickstart guide is found in the .NET IoT docs, located at this URL.
-The quickstart guide walks you through running a script that installs the .NET SDK, clones the sample code, and runs the sample app.
+The quickstart guide walks you through running a script that installs the .NET SDK, downloads the sample code, and runs the sample app.

 > Code view

 Here's the code for the sample app.
-We won't review the code in detail because we're saving that stuff for later videos.
-For now, we're just going to run the app to verify that the Sense HAT is working.
+It's a pretty short program.
+I won't go over it in detail because we'll be diving into similar code in later videos, but feel free to review it on your own.
+For now, I'm just going to run the app to verify that the Sense HAT is working.

 > Raspberry Pi view

 Here's my Sense HAT.
 I've installed some LED darkening film to control the brightness of the LED matrix on camera.
-My Raspberry Pi is powered off, and I'm going to plug it into the Raspberry Pi's GPIO header.
-Once it's plugged in, you can power up the Raspberry Pi.
+My Raspberry Pi is powered off, and I'm ready to install the Sense HAT.
+Once it's plugged in, you can power on the Raspberry Pi.

 > Command shell view

-Once the Raspberry Pi boots up, I'll run `sudo raspi-config` to configure the Sense HAT.
-First, I'll select `Interfacing Options`, then `I2C`, and then `Yes`.
-This will enable the I2C interface, which is used to communicate with the Sense HAT.
-Then I'll select `Finish`.
+I need to make a configration change so the Raspberry Pi can talk to the Sense HAT.
+Once the Raspberry Pi boots up and I'm connected, I'll run the Raspberry Pi configuration app with `sudo raspi-config`.
+Then I'll go into the `Interfacing Options` menu and enable the I²C interface.

-Now that I'll follow the instructions in the .NET IoT quickstart guide, located at this URL.
-First I'll run `sudo apt update` to update the package list.
-Then I'll run `sudo apt install git` to install the git command line client.
+After that, I need to install the Git command line client to so the script can download the code.
+I'll run `sudo apt update` to update the package list.
+Then I'll run `sudo apt install git` to install Git.

 When the git client is installed, I'll paste in the command from the guide.
 This command downloads and installs the .NET SDK, clones the sample code, and then builds and runs the app.